Supercomputing-System-AI-Lab/MegaFold/README.md

 4. With autotuning enabled, Triton will explore multiple kernel configurations.
 Then, it will print the best configuration for your input.
 5. Let the script run for several training iterations.
 Take note of the most frequently selected configuration—it is likely the best one for your target hardware and input shapes (sequence length).
 6. Manually write in the best configurations for each JIT kernels and comment out the `@triton.autotune` decorator of each jit kernels.
-An example of an autotuned kernel for NVIDIA H200 and sequence length 384 is provided in `autotuned.py`.
+An example of an autotuned kernel for NVIDIA H200 and sequence length 384 is provided in `megafold.model.FusedEvoAttention.evoattention`.
 7. Use the modified kernel in your real workloads for best performance.

 </details>

 ---
 ### Optimization 3: FusedLayernormLinear
-The folder `FusedLayernormLinear` includes source code of fused layernorm-linear kernel.
+The folder `megafold/model/FusedLayernormLinear` includes source code of fused layernorm-linear kernel.

 <details>
 <summary>Expand for step-by-step guide</summary>